arshita08/algorithm-visualiser/README.md

 ## Tools Used

+- **JavaScript**: Programming language for logic implementation
-- **HTML/CSS/JavaScript**: The core technologies for building the web application.
+- **HTML/CSS**: The core technologies for building the web application.
 - **D3.js**: A powerful library for creating interactive visualizations.
 - **Bootstrap**: For responsive design and styling.
 - **Git/GitHub**: Version control and collaboration.